AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_ios.md

   											                     completion:nil];
 ```

-To notify the recipient that a CMD message is received, use a seperate delegate so that users can deal with the message differently.
+To notify the recipient that a CMD message is received, use a separate delegate so that users can deal with the message differently.

 ```objective-c
 // Occurs when the CMD message is received.